-Restaurant Performance Index declined 0.9% in March
+Restaurant Performance Index rose 0.2% in May

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.6, down 0.3% from the previous month.
-Restaurant operators remain generally optimistic about sales growth in the months ahead, but are much less bullish about the direction of the overall economy.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.4, up 0.3% from the previous month.
+That followed two straight declines in the RPI’s forward-looking component and was driven by an improvement in operators’ sentiment about the economy.

 RPI Methodology